 We rated all CGRP inhibitor trials in chronic or episodic migraine to be of good quality.
 All trials had comparable arms at baseline, did not have differential attrition, were patient and physician/investigator blinded, had clear definitions of intervention and outcomes, and used an intent-to-treat analysis or a modified version.
-The trials of erenumab did not impute missing data in their primary outcomes.
-The fremanezumab and galcanezumab trials used a form of single imputation for continuous (e.g., last observation carried forward) and categorical outcomes (e.g., missing data treated as non-responder).
-Without additional details regarding the validity of the assumptions underlying these approaches for handling missing data, their effect on the outcomes' reported means and variances are unknown.^{81,82}
+The trials of erenumab and galcanezumab did not impute missing data in their primary outcomes, whereas the trials of fremanezumab used a form of single imputation.
+For secondary outcomes, the trials typically used a form of single imputation for continuous (e.g., last observation carried forward) and categorical outcomes (e.g., missing data treated as non-responder), and some trials conducted sensitivity analyses using multiple imputation.
+Without additional details regarding the validity of the assumptions underlying these approaches for handling missing data, their effect on the outcomes' reported means and variances are unknown.^{121,122}